-- This kind of app offers the fastest, most reliable and most responsive experiences ever.
+- Offers the fastest, most reliable and most responsive experiences ever.

-- These apps can tap wider functionality of the device; like swipe gestures, compass, microphone, camera, etc.
+- Taps wider functionality of the device; like swipe gestures, compass, microphone, camera, etc.

 - Publishers can make use of push notifications services and stay connected with the users.

 - Delight designers with their user experience advantage.

 The only downside of a native app is that, when building for multiple platforms, developing a native app, therefore, can be quite expensive (when done from scratch), as it will require you to build and maintain multiple, and separate versions of your app.